-How Electric Power Assisted Steering (EPAS) Works, And Why It's Better Than Hydraulic
+How Electric Power Assisted Steering (EPAS) Works, And How It Compares To Hydraulic

-How Electric Power Assisted Steering (EPAS) Works, And Why It's Better Than Hydraulic
+How Electric Power Assisted Steering (EPAS) Works, And How It Compares To Hydraulic

 A conventional hydraulic power assisted steering system, with the necessary additional pumps and fluid reservoirs needed for the system to function